Documents & Reports

 Graduate Satisfaction and Graduate Employment

-Graduate satisfaction and employer satisfaction data are collected through telephone surveys conducted by an external consultant six months after the students graduate.
+Graduate satisfaction and employer satisfaction data are collected electronically as well as through the telephone surveys conducted by an external consultant six months after the students graduate.
 The results of this survey provide valuable information on graduate outcomes and the graduates’ satisfaction with their college education.

 Eight weeks following the graduate survey, and based on the graduates’ authorization, their employers are contacted by the same external consultant and surveyed as to their satisfaction with the colleges’ preparation of graduates in order to meet employers’ needs.